liamzdenek/stitch-fix-application/memory-bank/progress.md

 3. **Environment Variables Access**:
    - Issue: TypeScript error when accessing process.env properties
    - Solution: Updated to use bracket notation (process.env['PROPERTY_NAME']) for accessing environment variables

+### API Gateway Issues (Resolved)

+1. **Backend API 502 Error**:
+   - Issue: API Gateway returning 502 Bad Gateway error when accessing the backend API
+   - Solution: Added API Gateway to the infrastructure and configured it to use the backend Lambda
+   - Root cause: The backend Lambda was not properly set up to work with API Gateway

+2. **Express App Lambda Integration**:
+   - Issue: Express app not exporting a handler function for Lambda
+   - Solution: Installed serverless-http package and updated the backend code to export a handler function
+   - Implementation: Added `export const handler = serverless(app)` to the backend code

 ### Frontend Issues (Resolved)